pangeo-data/pangeo-eosc/EGI-CLI-Swift.md

-# Using fedcloud and openstack slients
+# Using fedcloud and openstack clients

 ## First install required Python packages